Applying for Disability Benefits With Mental Illness

 • Psychotic disorder due to a medical condition

-The Social Security Administration evaluates disability cases on neurocognitive disorders, brain disorders, and learning disorders including:
+They also evaluate disability cases on neurocognitive disorders, brain disorders, and learning disorders:

 • Vascular dementia

-• Neurological disease due to other medical condition such as multiple sclerosis, Parkinsonian syndrome, and Huntington disease
+• Neurological disease due to other medical conditions, such as multiple sclerosis, Parkinsonian syndrome, and Huntington's disease

 • Borderline intellectual functioning

-Many claimants for disability benefits also suffer from a variety of personality or impulse-control disorders such as:
+Many claimants for disability benefits also suffer from a variety of personality or impulse-control disorders:

 • Schizoid personality disorder